shuheng-liu/fake-news-detection-pipeline/README.md

 While grid/random searching for the best set of hyperparameters, a 75%-25% train-test-split is used.
 A 5-Fold cross-validation is used in the training phase on the 75% samples.

+## Directory to push models
+There is a `model/` directory nested under the project.
+Please name your model as `model_name.py`, and place it under the `model/` directory (e.g. `model/KNN.py`) before pushing to this repo.